bracesoftware/DETUtils-Old/d_docs.md

 - [Go to tests...](https://github.com/DentisT-SAMP/samp-detutils/tree/master/tests)

+## Beta testing

+- Beta testing program is currently down since this project is far away from being done.
+Also, according to news - new **open.mp** is coming soon, so these libraries shall be updated regularly to keep up with the project.

 ## Troubleshooting

 If you're facing problems like function failed to call, function is not valid, critical errors - make sure you enable automatic debugging.